Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 Tab 0: Instructions

 Please read this.
-It covers the practical functionality of the spreadsheet as well as links to the Bru’n Water Knowledge website.
+It covers the spreadsheet's practical functionality and links to the Bru'n Water Knowledge website.
 We will essentially follow these steps in order.

 Tab 1: Water Report Input

 Garbage in = Garbage out.
-That applies to brewing-water and you need a report that can resolve a balance in cations/anions in milliequivalent per liter (meq/L).
-I highly recommend that you get a Brewer (W-5A) or Household (W-6) report from Ward Labs, but you may be able to get an averaged report from your local water supply that is adequate.
-A local report may require some tweaking and estimation and seasonal management as many municipalities blend water sources that vary quite a bit.
+That applies to brewing water, and you need a report that can balance cations/anions in milliequivalents per liter (meq/L).
+I highly recommend that you get a Brewer (W-5A) or Household (W-6) report from Ward Labs, but you may be able to get an averaged report from your adequate local water supply.
+A regional report may require some tweaking, estimation, and seasonal management, as many municipalities blend water sources that vary widely, and often purge or flush systems with concentrated sanitizers that can linger at high PPM for days or weeks.
+If your shower smells like a pool in the hot sun, you probably have too much chlorine/chloramines, and there is no spot report to check for next weekend's brewday.
 There are also test kits that will get you within 2% accuracy of a lab report.
-The benefit is the ability to measure on the fly and address season changes in your water immediately.
+The benefit is the ability to measure on the fly and address seasonal changes in your water immediately.

-If Bru’n Water was a stand-alone application, this tab (and Sparge Acidification) would be the “Preferences” or “Settings” option.
-Once you have this information input, you will not normally need to return to it.
+If Bru'n Water were a stand-alone application, this tab (and Sparge Acidification) would be the “Preferences” or “Settings” option.
+Once you have entered this information, you will not usually need to return to it.
 Set it and forget it.

-The top half of this page (hint: zoom in on the cells) starts with your -ion (anion and cation) constituents, those important to brewing.
-Bru’n Water supports both Metric and US volume standards, and common commercial brewery volumes.
-Use the drop down to choose your preference.
+The top half of this page (hint: zoom in on the cells) starts with the ion constituents (anions and cations) important to brewing.
+Bru'n Water supports both Metric and US volume standards, as well as common commercial brewery volumes.
+Use the drop-down to choose your preference.
 For this walkthrough, we will use Gallons.

-It is a good idea to have your water lab tested as close as possible to your brewing scenario – meaning post filtration (activated charcoal, RO, DI) and seasonally if just using your tap water source without a reducing filter of some kind.
-Using that report, enter the information into the Light Blue cells, paying attention to the notes next to the Sulfate and Nitrate entry.
+It is a good idea to have your water lab tested as close as possible to your brewing scenario - meaning post filtration (activated charcoal, RO, DI) and seasonally if using your tap water source without a reducing filter of some kind.
+Using that report, enter the information into the Light Blue cells, paying attention to the notes following the Sulfate and Nitrate entry.
+If you want to get laughably serious, send for another lab test after every filter change.
+Filters do vary, but at RO levels, it is nominally in the billionths.

 Here’s my gawd-awful water from outside of Bastrop, Texas.
 Please go ahead and laugh.
 I’ll wait.